Frequently Asked Questions

 When is the STAAR test?

 The dates of the State of Texas Assessment of Academic Readiness, or STAAR test, are determined by the Texas Education Agency.
-Click here to view a quick reference guide that explains when all of the tests are given.
+Visit the STAAR Information page for more information and full testing calendar.